Rethinking Residential — Joseph Loh on the Future of Mixed-Use Living

 ‘What we lack is flexibility.
 In parts of Southeast Asia, housing, shops and schools sit side by side in a much more organic way.
 In Sydney, zoning rules make us slow to adapt, and that feeds into the housing crisis.’

 So while Sydney is imperfect, so is everywhere else.
-The point is to create Sydney solutions to Sydney problems.
+The point is Sydney problems require Sydney solutions.